noahc3/COMP4350/documentation/project-proposal.md

     Points: 18
 2. As a user I want to subscribe (spin) to a spool so that I can stay up to date with related content
     AC: Given I am a user who wants to subscribe to a spool
-        When I click the spin spool button
+        When I click the subscribe button
         Then I should expect to see the spool added to my subscriptions and subscription feed
     Priority: High
     Points: 16